 The cost of the Annapurna Base Camp trek depends on several factors:

-These factors can greatly impact the total cost of the trek.
-On average, the cost of a basic Annapurna Base Camp trek without any luxury amenities can range from around $600 to $1200, while a more premium trek with additional services and comforts can cost upwards of $1500.
-It is important to plan your budget carefully and research the various options available to ensure that you have a safe and enjoyable trek.
+These factors can significantly impact the total cost of the trek.
+On average, an essential Annapurna Base Camp trek without any luxury amenities can range from around $600 to $1200, while a more premium trek with additional services and comforts can cost upwards of $1500.
+Planning your budget carefully and researching options to ensure a safe and enjoyable trek is essential.

 Best Season to trek